yanghengtang/tp/docs/UserGuide.md

 ### Viewing an appointment: `view_a`

-Views the specified appointment from the system.
+Allows you to view details, such as basic information, prescription given and remark, of a specific appointment in the system.

 Format: `view_a INDEX`